AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-commerce-support/how-to-obtain-and-apply-security-patches.md

 ## Cause

 Most [!UICONTROL security patches] are released without any isolated patch or hotfix to apply and will require upgrading to the [!UICONTROL security patch] release.

+For Adobe Commerce security bulletins, Adobe only provides a separate physical patch/hotfix file when it is explicitly published/mentioned as part of the bulletin release.
+If the bulletin does not include (or reference) an isolated patch/hotfix package, we're not able to generate and provide one after the fact.

+This is because the security fixes are developed, tested, and shipped together as part of the supported security release (e.g., a patch release), and they are not designed to be cleanly separated/decoupled into individual CVE patch files without risking incomplete coverage or regressions.

+The supported remediation path remains applying the official security update for your version line (or upgrading to a version that includes the fixes).

 ## Solution

 ### Case I:

-* If an isolated patch file/hotfix is mentioned in the [Release Notes](https://experienceleague.adobe.com/en/docs/commerce-on-cloud/user-guide/release-notes/cloud-tools-suite), download the file from the download section of [https://account.magento.com](https://account.magento.com/downloads/view/).
+* If an isolated patch file/hotfix is mentioned in the [Release Notes](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/release-notes/cloud-tools-suite), download the file from the download section of [https://account.magento.com](https://account.magento.com/downloads/view/).
 Shared access users must first be given download privileges by the account owner/license holder.

 **Caveats:**